 Digitalisation

-On this page, you will find all the essential information you need to know about the digital transmission requirement.
+On this page, you will find all the essential information you need to know about the future digital transmission requirement.

-To find out more about Immediate Direct Payment (PID) or Digital Reimbursement, click on the section of your choice:
+To find out more about Immediate Direct Payment (PID) or Digital Reimbursement, click on the section of your choice.

 Everything you need to know

-In accordance with the new CNS-AMMD agreement, which is set to come into force on 1 June 2025, forms currently provided to patients in paper format – such as invoices, prescriptions, etc. and necessary for coverage by the CNS, must be transmitted in digital form.
+In accordance with the new CNS-AMMD agreement, which came into force on 1 June 2025, the forms currently given to patients in paper format - such as invoices, certificates of incapacity for work, etc. and required for coverage by the CNS, must be submitted in digital form.

 This adaptation period is intended to finalise the software, optimise digital transmission and give doctors and dentists time to integrate these solutions into their practice.